 Received a Bus Lane Penalty Charge Notice?

-PenaltyChargeNotice.co.uk – bringing you one of the most comprehensive site on bus lane enforcement in the world.
+penaltychargenotice.co.uk – bringing you one of the most comprehensive sites on bus lane enforcement in the world.

-In London alone over 216,495 Penalty charge notices (PCNs) were issued for Bus Lane contraventions in the year ended 31st March 2011.
-Almost all of these penalty charge notices were issued by an army of CCTV cameras.
+In London alone hundreds of thousands of Penalty charge notices (PCNs) are issued for Bus Lane contraventions each year.
+These penalty charge notices are issued by an army of CCTV cameras.
 Local authorities all over the country are now allowed to enforce bus lanes in this way.

 Some people believe that many local authorities use bus lanes as a tool to generate much needed revenue.
 We have seen many adjudicators’ decisions where the local authority have been criticised for overzealous enforcement.
-The cost of a penalty charge for a bus lane contravention in London rose in April 2011 to £130.
-This is 50% more than a fixed penalty for shoplifting!
-In the rest of the country the cost is either £60 or £70.
+The cost of a penalty charge for a bus lane contravention in London is substantially more than outside London.
+It is actually more than a fixed penalty for shoplifting!
 However, as we have discovered, much enforcement is carried out erroneously or even illegally – for example many bus lanes are longer than they should be and not marked or signed correctly, yet the enforcing authority continue to issue penalty charge notices – often illegally.

 LOCAL AUTHORITIES RELY ON THE FACT THAT MANY MOTORISTS SIMPLY PAY UP BECAUSE THEY DON’T KNOW THE RULES ON SIGNAGE AND LINEAGE REQUIREMENTS OR DON’T WANT THE HASSLE OF WRITING IN.
 DON’T LET THEM GET AWAY WITH IT.
 USUALLY YOU HAVE NOTHING TO LOOSE BY WRITING IN AS YOU WILL NORMALLY NOT LOSE THE DISCOUNT IF YOU WRITE IN WITHIN 14 DAYS – EVEN IF THEY REJECT WHAT YOU SAY.